Tips for teenagers looking for a job

 Do children and teenagers need careers advice?
 As a parent or guardian you want the best for your child or teenager.
 Each child is different and treated so, but offering good advice and encouragement can spur them on to achieve success.

-Would you like to share your experience with others?
+Would you like to share your experience as a teenager looking for a job with others?
 If you would like to ask a question or think you have the answer to a question posted, please submit them below and we will review it then add your comments.

 Or if you would like to know something specific about careers advice for children or teenagers please use our Contact Us form.